azraq27/padre/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PaDRe (Patient Data Repository) documentation!
+Welcome to PaDRe (Participant Data Repository) documentation!
 ===========================================================

 This library provides an organized way to store and analyze imaging data.